Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 # Overview

 The main goal for this project was to create energy conserving offline renderer with global illumination with variety of flexible and easy to use materials using Vulkan.
 I think that the goal has been achieved pretty well.
-You have 8 material parameters available: Albedo, Emissive, Roughness, Metallic, Specular Strength, Specular Tint, Transparency, IOR, that can be easily tweaked to create whatever combination you like the most.
+There are 8 different material parameters available: Albedo, Emissive, Roughness, Metallic, Specular Strength, Specular Tint, Transparency, IOR, that can be easily tweaked to create whatever combination you like the most.
 Everything is powered by Vulkan and all of the calculations are done on the GPU, so the entire thing runs pretty fast, especially compared to the CPU path tracers.
 All of the renders that you can find in the gallery are either 1000x1000 or 2000x2000 and haven't taken more than 5-10 minutes to render (except for the sponza one) (all of them were rendered using RTX 3060) (More info in the [Benchmark](#benchmark) section) and their quality is I'd say really good, especially after denoising.
 So let's take a deeper look how exactly is everything working.

 # Table Of Contents